k00ka/shazbot/README.md

   ```
   You are (almost) there!

-## To get a Slack API token
+## How to set up a conversation with your own Slackbot
 1. In a web browser, go to slack.com and log in,
 ![](images/one.png)
 1. Click on Your teams in the top right corner, and choose TorontoRB,
-  - If TorontoRB is not there, go to http://slack.rubytoronto.com and do so,
+  - If TorontoRB is not there, surf to slack(dot)rubytoronto(dot)com and sign up,
 ![](images/two.png)
 1. Choose Apps & Integrations from the side menu,
 ![](images/three.png)